-&lt;sup>8 The prioritization meetings for the Columbia Cascade Province were focused on the fish and wildlife managers within the province -- the Colville Tribes, the Yakama Indian Nation, and the Washington Department of Fish and Wildlife.
+8 The prioritization meetings for the Columbia Cascade Province were focused on the fish and wildlife managers within the province -- the Colville Tribes, the Yakama Indian Nation, and the Washington Department of Fish and Wildlife.
 While these were the primary participants in the process to reach a proposed package that fit within the allocated budget, those entities, as well as Washington and central office Council staff worked to ensure that projects sponsored by other entities were fairly reviewed and considered.
 This effort to ensure due consideration benefited from the participation of entities in the Upper Columbia River Salmon Recovery Board process and their familiarity with other participants and projects that are also part of that state process.

-&lt;sup>9 The proposal is now titled Chief Joseph Dam Hatchery Program, and is implement through Project # 2003-023-00.
-In April 2003, BPA agreed to fund development of the CJDHP Master Plan.
+9 The proposal is now titled Chief Joseph Dam Hatchery Program, and is implement through Project # 2003-023-00.
+10 In April 2003, BPA agreed to fund development of the CJDHP Master Plan.
 In July 2003, BPA negotiated a contract with the Colville Tribes to develop a CJDHP Master Plan.

-could be addressed as part of the Master Plan during the Three-Step Review Process, the Colville Tribes were concerned with anticipated future needs regarding the spring Chinook production.
+the key objectives of the unfunded proposals (e.g. selective fish collection and harvesting gear) could be addressed as part of the Master Plan during the Three-Step Review Process, the Colville Tribes were concerned with anticipated future needs regarding the spring Chinook production.
 The Colville Tribes thought it would be cost effective to simultaneously include separable spring Chinook facilities in the hatchery's conceptual design.